kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 By configuring the `delay`, `selector`, and `next` fields in a Stage, you can control when and how the stage is applied, providing a flexible and scalable way to simulate real-world scenarios in your Kubernetes cluster.
+This allows you to create complex and realistic simulations for testing, validation, and experimentation, and gain insights into the behavior and performance of your applications and infrastructure.

 ## Expressions string